 Saturday 6am to 5pm

 Sunday 1pm to 11pm

 Sick If a person is sick at home or house bound and would like a visit from a priest

 contact one of the priests or the Parish Secretary.

 Please pray for those who have died.
 May they rest in peace

-For Kieran Murphy who’s first Anniversary occurs at this time.
+For Harry Yellop whose First Anniversary occurs at this time.

 Coeliac and Holy Communion: A separate Chalice for those who cannot receive a Host will be available at the Sanctuary once Holy Communion with the Host has been finished